 - Utah Partnership Return Schedules: Attach applicable Utah schedules A, H, J, K, N, and/or TC-250.
-Also attach the Utah Schedule K-1 for each partner.
+Also attach Utah Schedule K-1 for each partner.

 Do not send a copy of your federal return, federal Schedules K-1, credit schedules, worksheets, or other documentation with your Utah return, unless otherwise stated in these instructions.
-Keep these in your files, along with all supporting documents.
-You may be asked to provide this information later to verify entries on your Utah return.
+Keep these in your files.
+We may ask you to provide them later to verify entries on your Utah return.